Kettlebell Swing | The Perfect Exercise

 When you first begin to master the swing it is advisable to focus on the traditional movement (explained in detail below).

 If you’re new to training with kettlebells, the swing is by far the best exercise with which to begin.
-It’s the first exercise that Tastsouline teaches in his book and he maintains that ‘the swing is a great way to learn your way around a kettlebell’ as it enables you to perfect essential lifting principals which prepare you for more technically challenging movements, such as the snatch.
+It’s the first exercise that Tastsouline teaches in his book and he maintains that ‘the swing is a great way to learn your way around a kettlebell’ as it enables you to perfect essential lifting principles which prepare you for more technically challenging movements, such as the snatch.

 However, such an extempore approach is not ideal for the beginner.
 Thus, I recommend a minimum of two short kettlebell sessions each week, perhaps on a Monday and Friday.
 When you have ‘learnt your way around the kettlebell’ increase either the duration or number of sessions.